- White Plains, NY

 What do you see as distinct about US Mobile compared to other MVNOs?

 Our intellectual property, I would say.
-We’re pretty much the only MVNO out there that allows users to customize 392 different plans on the fly.
+We’re pretty much the only MVNO out there that allows users to customize 392 different cell phone plans on the fly.
 Once you log into the dashboard, you can add any of those iterations instantly.
 A lot of MVNOs let you go up or down; with us, you can add minutes, text, or data in real time.
 Over the course of one day, if you need to add 100 minutes or 500 text messages, you can do that instantly.
 That’s something that not a lot of people have been able to replicate, and part of the reason that we totally stand apart.

 All of this technology is in-house.
 This allows us to innovate quickly, whether we need to launch new plans or change some platform feature.
 We’re basically a carrier that’s run by nerds.
 I think that’s something that’s very inherent to us.
 That’s not really the case with most of our competitors.